Promptgiga-edge/My-Projects/Medical Insurance Price Prediction/README.md

-You have to perform data analytics on a medical insurance charges dataaset.
+I have to perform data analytics on a medical insurance charges dataaset.
 This is a filtered and modified version of the Medical Insurance Price Prediction dataset, available under the CC0 1.0 Universal License on the Kaggle website.

 <h5>About Dataset